TinaGrigorova/track-day/README.md

 ## Security Features

 ### User Authentication
-* Implemented using Django Allauth, providing comprehensive features for user registration, login, logout, password reset, and email verification. ​
+* Implemented using Django Allauth, providing comprehensive features for user registration, login, logout and password reset.

 ### Login Decorator
-* Views such as booking_create, booking_success, booking_overview, edit_booking, and delete_booking are protected using Django's @login_required decorator.
+* Views such as booking_create, booking_success, cancel_booking, edit_booking, and cancel_booking are protected using Django's @login_required decorator.
 * This ensures that only authenticated users can access booking-related functionalities.​

 ### CSRF Protection